 Where to Stay in Prague

 A lot of visitors choose the Old Town to stay, due to its central location.
 True, you are right on the doorstep of the Old Town Square, and Charles Bridge, but you are also in the middle of tourist central.
 Even on a Thursday in March when I arrived, the streets were still full of tourists meandering around the hot spots.
 Staying in one of the other neighbourhoods means you can experience more of the ‘real’ Prague.
 Vinohrady is a popular place for visitors and locals alike.
 The trendy neighbourhood has wide streets, plenty of bars and restaurants, and is just a short metro ride or around 30 minutes’ walk to the Old Town centre.
+To be honest, as Prague is one of the most beautiful cities in Europe, there is no bad choice when deciding where to stay in Prague.

 Post Hostel Prague Review